 - (1) This ordinance shall not require approval or be subject to disapproval by any town or town board. - (2) If an existing town ordinance relating to shorelands is more restrictive than this ordinance or any amendments thereto, the town ordinance continues in all respects to the extent of the greater restrictions, but not otherwise. - (3) This ordinance is not intended to repeal, abrogate, or impair any existing deed restrictions, covenants, or easements.
-However, where this ordinance imposes greater restrictions, the provisions of this ordinance shall prevail. - (4) The provisions of the Waupaca County Zoning Ordinance are hereby incorporated by reference; these provisions shall only apply to the shoreland area where they impose greater restrictions than this ordinance otherwise imposes. - (5) This ordinance may establish standards to regulate matters that are not regulated in ch.
+However, where this ordinance imposes greater restrictions, the provisions of this ordinance shall prevail. - (4) This ordinance may establish standards to regulate matters that are not regulated in ch.
 NR 115 Wis.
-Adm Code, but that further the purposes of shoreland protection as described in Section 1.3 of this ordinance. - (6) Nothing in this ordinance shall be construed as establishing shoreland zoning standards that require any of the following: - a.
-Approval to install or maintain outdoor lighting in shorelands, impose any fee or mitigation requirement to install or maintain outdoor lighting in shorelands, or otherwise prohibit or regulate outdoor lighting in shorelands if the lighting is designed or intended for residential use.
+Adm Code, but that further the purposes of shoreland protection as described in Section 1.3 of this ordinance,

-- b.
-Inspection or upgrade of a structure before the sale or other transfer of the structure may be made. - (7) The construction and maintenance of any property or equipment of a public utility, as defined in s.
+- (5) Nothing in this ordinance shall be construed as establishing shoreland zoning standards that require any of the following: - a.
+Approval to install or maintain outdoor lighting in shorelands, impose any fee or mitigation requirement to install or maintain outdoor lighting in shorelands, or otherwise prohibit or regulate outdoor lighting in shorelands if the lighting is designed or intended for residential use. - b.
+Inspection or upgrade of a structure before the sale or other transfer of the structure may be made. - (6) The construction and maintenance of any property or equipment of a public utility, as defined in s.
 196.01(5) Wis.
 Stats., or a cooperative association organized under s.
 185 Wis.
 Stats. for the purpose of producing or furnishing heat, light, or power to its members only, that is used for the transmission, delivery, or furnishing of natural gas, heat, light, or power is considered to satisfy the requirements of a shoreland zoning ordinance if: - a.
 The Department has issued all required permits or approvals authorizing the construction or maintenance under s.
 Wis.
 Stats. ch.
 30, 31, 281, or 283.